d13g000/CIS5002-Assignment/README.md

 # CIS5002-Assignment
 CIS5002 Assignment
+To run this project, the entire folder ("202425_CIS5002_AGIUS_DIEGO_168499M_assignment_code") must be downloaded from the University of Malta Google Drive and executed as is.
+Each script within the folder relies on the existing directory structure, including specific file names and locations, to function correctly.
+Modifying the folder structure or renaming files may result in errors, as the scripts reference predefined paths using the OS library.
+If you wish to use your own files, ensure that the new files are placed within the same directory structure and named exactly as referenced in the scripts.
+Alternatively, you may modify the scripts accordingly to accommodate different file names or locations.

+---
 1a) Download species sequences and MSA
 This Python script automates the process of downloading protein sequences from UniProt, preparing them for analysis, and performing multiple sequence alignments using Clustal Omega ("clustalo") and MAFFT.
 The script is designed to handle sequences from multiple species and outputs the aligned sequences into specified files ("1a_{tool}_alignment.fasta").